-This example program is divided into three classes.
-The first two classes use custom namespaces—Perls and Ruby.
+This example program is divided into 3 classes.
+The first 2 classes use custom namespaces—Perls and Ruby.
 They both contain classes—two independent classes both named Website.
-Those two classes are not related or linked.

 Public Shared Sub Execute()

 ' Access namespace directly in a statement.